shoehn/faas_workshop/workshop/Lab001 - Testing the Setup.md

 ![](../media/Screenshot%202024-10-10%20at%2010.46.35.png)

-Play around with the interface.

-You will see the following fields displayed:
+You will see the following information displayed:

-- Status - whether the function is ready to run.
-You will not be able to invoke the function from the UI until the status shows Ready.
+- **Status:** Shows if the function is ready to run.
+You won’t be able to invoke it until the status says “Ready.”
-- Replicas - the amount of replicas of your function running in the cluster
+- **Replicas:** The number of instances of your function running.
-- Image - the Docker image name and version as published to the Docker Hub or Docker repository
+- **Image:** The name and version of the Docker image being used.
-- Invocation count - this shows how many times the function has been invoked and is updated every 5 seconds
+- **Invocation Count:** How many times the function has been run.
+This updates every 5 seconds.

-Click *Invoke* a number of times and see the *Invocation count* increase.
+Try clicking **Invoke** several times and watch the **Invocation Count** increase.

-### Deploy via the Function Store
+### Deploy a Function from the OpenFaaS Store

-You can deploy a function from the OpenFaaS store.
-The store is a free collection of functions curated by the community.
+You can also deploy functions from the OpenFaaS store, which is a collection of community-curated functions.

-- Click *Deploy New Function*
+1. Click **Deploy New Function**.
-- Click *From Store*
-- Click *Figlet* or enter *figlet* into the search bar and then click *Deploy*
+2. Click **From Store**.
+3. Search for **Figlet** (or type “figlet” in the search bar) and click **Deploy**.

-The Figlet function will now appear in your left-hand list of functions.
-Give this a few moments to be downloaded from the Docker Hub and then type in some text and click Invoke like we did for the Markdown function.

-You'll see an ASCII logo generated like this:
+The Figlet function will appear on the left.
+Wait a few moments for it to download, then enter some text and click Invoke to see an ASCII logo generated, like this:

 ``` sh
 __        __   _                            _